 Cons: The app is somewhat hit-and-miss.
 There wouldn’t be enough explanation if you were stuck at any part.

-The app primarily centers on vocabulary, and other aspects are inadequate.
+The app primarily focuses on vocabulary, with other aspects being inadequate.
 However, it’s okay if you desire to learn some basics by playing a mobile game.

 Available on: Android, iOS, Web.

-Languages Offered: English speakers can select from a list of 37 languages, including endangered ones like Hawaiian, Scottish Gaelic, Yiddish, Navajo, and Scottish Gaelic.
+Languages Offered: English speakers can choose from 37 languages, including endangered languages such as Hawaiian, Scottish Gaelic, Yiddish, and Navajo.

-You can try fictional High Valyrian (Games of Thrones), Klingon (Star Trek), and artificial Esperanto.
-The alternatives are, unfortunately, somewhat restricted if your first language is not English.
+You can try fictional High Valyrian (from Game of Thrones), Klingon (from Star Trek), and artificial Esperanto.
+Unfortunately, the alternatives are somewhat limited if your first language is not English.

 Pricing: Free.
 Plus, at $6.99/month.